 September 25, 2017

-Senior Counsel Richard Rothman was honored with the Abely Pro Bono Achievement Award by Sanctuary for Families, one of the leading anti-domestic violence organizations in the world, at the 21st Annual Abely Awards ceremony and cocktail reception on September 25, 2017.
-At the event, Mr. Rothman was recognized for “his leadership in expanding and strengthening the highest quality pro bono legal resources for survivors of domestic violence and human trafficking.”
+Senior Counsel Richard Rothman was honored with the Abely Pro Bono Achievement Award by Sanctuary for Families at the 21st Annual Abely Awards ceremony and cocktail reception on September 25, 2017.

 Drawn to the cause of combatting gender violence, Mr. Rothman represented, beginning in 2014, a number of victims of human trafficking whose convictions for prostitution -- and other crimes that were the product of their having been trafficked -- were vacated as permitted under New York law.
 In a landmark case, he and his Weil team succeeded in having one woman’s 124 convictions vacated across several New York counties.